FaceTime Like A Pro (eBook)

 5. Provide your iPhone’s Password to complete the action.

-If resetting network settings didn’t work, it’s time for you to look at an unpleasant option – Reset All Settings.
+If resetting network settings didn’t work, it’s time to consider an unpleasant option: Reset All Settings.

 1. Launch Settings